 Authenticated UUID

-2. Navigate to Game Settings → Add Data Collection.
+- Go to Game Settings → Data Collection.

 Step 3: Enable Authenticated UUID

-When Authenticated UUID is enabled, your game requires the uuid query parameter to be a signed JWT token.
+Once enabled, the uuid must be a signed JWT token.

 Header